Earl Grey tea: Alternative theories

-Modern Impressions
+Modern impressions

 A 2010 survey found that a significant number of people in the United Kingdom associate drinking Earl Grey tea with being "posh" or "middle class".
+Earl Grey tea has also been associated with Patrick Stewart's character Jean-Luc Picard, introduced in Star Trek: The Next Generation, for whom "tea, Earl Grey, hot" is something of a catch phrase.

 Preparation and variations

 "Earl Grey" as applied to tea is not a registered trademark, and numerous tea companies produce their own versions of Earl Grey tea, using a wide variety of tea leaves and additives.

-Bergamot orange (Citrus bergamia) is a small citrus tree which blossoms during the winter and is grown commercially in Calabria, Italy.
-It is probably a hybrid of Citrus limetta (sweet lime) and Citrus aurantium (bitter orange).
+Bergamot orange (Citrus bergamia), a probable hybrid of the lemon and bitter orange, is a small citrus tree which blossoms during the winter.
+It is grown extensively in Calabria, Italy, accounting for 90% of the world's bergamot oil production.

-Like other black teas, Earl Grey tea leaves undergo an oxidation process.
-The oxidation of the leaves results in a change of the chemical composition of the leaves and a stronger flavour.
+Like other black teas, the tea leaves used in Earl Grey are green when harvested, and undergo oxidation during processing.
+This results in a change in their chemical composition, a darker colour, and a stronger flavour.
 Occasionally, green tea leaves or oolong leaves are used in place of the black tea leaves.
-When this is the case, the oxidation process is skipped and the tea becomes Earl Green tea.
-There are two methods of flavouring the black tea leaves to get Earl Grey tea.
+When this is the case, the oxidation process is shortened or skipped.
+There are two methods of flavouring tea leaves to get Earl Grey tea.
 The first, which is said to result in a stronger citrus flavour, is the coating or spraying of the black tea leaves with bergamot essential oils.
 The second method is the addition of dried bergamot orange rinds to the Earl Grey tea blend.
 With this method, the citrus flavour infuses the black tea leaves during the brewing process.

-The brewing process varies significantly, depending on personal preference.
+The process of brewing the tea to drink it varies significantly, depending on personal preference.
 Opinions vary on the preferred method of boiling the water, as well as the ideal steeping time.
-Steeping for too long results in a bitter flavour; two to three minutes is a common recommendation, although some recommend as long as five minutes in order to "enjoy the full benefit of the citrus aroma."
+Steeping tea for too long results in a bitter flavour; two to three minutes is a common recommendation, although some recommend as long as five minutes in order to "enjoy the full benefit of the citrus aroma."